Which city is cheaper, Rome or Brussels?

 Public transit in Rome is top-notch.
 There's a metro system, trams, and a comprehensive bus system that goes around the city.

-Brussels is very walkable.
+Brussels is a very walkable city.
 If you stay in the historical area, it's easy to walk around and many boulevards are being converted to pedestrian areas.

 Both Brussels and Rome have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Rome than Brussels.
+With generally more activities and things to do, visitors tend to spend more time in Rome than in Brussels.
+Usually, 1-5 days is a good amount of time for Brussels, and 3-7 days is enough time in Rome.

 Brussels is a big city destination where you can fill many days.
 Visiting the old town is also a must.
 Take your pick from the many activities offered here.
 One day is usually enough time to experience most activities.